alanxu/my-alg/algorithms/graph/union_find.md

                 if email not in em_to_id:
                     em_to_id[email] = i
                     i += 1
+                # Trick: Just need to union first email and every others in account
                 dsu.union(em_to_id[acc[1]], em_to_id[email])

+        # Now we build the disjoint set and know all groups the email can be divide
+        # we just have to phisically group the email as a base for final answer.
+        # Use a dict, key is the parent of that eamail group, value is a list of
+        # all emails in that group
         ans = collections.defaultdict(list)
         for email in em_to_name:
             ans[dsu.find(em_to_id[email])].append(email)

+        # Given the email groups dict, output its vlaues (list of emais) after sorting
+        # and add the account name in front of each list.
         return [[em_to_name[v[0]]] + sorted(v) for v in ans.values()]
 ```